Totalitarianism: Christian

 Linz wrote that "the heteronomous control of the ideological content of Catholic thought by a universal church and specifically by the Pope is one of the most serious obstacles to the creation of a truly totalitarian system..."
-This argument is also debated: "The frequent and saturated references to Francoist Catholic humanism... coming from Christian theology, could hardly conceal the fact that the individual was only understood as a citizen to the extent of his adherence to the Catholic, hierarchical and economically privatist community that the military uprising had saved"; "Catholic values that permeated the conservative ideological substratum... were precisely what was wielded by the Francoist Spanish political doctrine of the late thirties and early forties to justify the need for the constitution of a totalitarian State at the service and expansion of the Catholic religion."
+Linz's argument has been debated: "The frequent and saturated references to Francoist Catholic humanism... coming from Christian theology, could hardly conceal the fact that the individual was only understood as a citizen to the extent of his adherence to the Catholic, hierarchical and economically privatist community that the military uprising had saved," argues Guillermo Portilla Contreras.
+Furthermore, Luis Aurelio Gonzalez Prieto argues that "Catholic values that permeated the conservative ideological substratum... were precisely what was wielded by the Francoist Spanish political doctrine of the late thirties and early forties to justify the need for the constitution of a totalitarian State at the service and expansion of the Catholic religion."

 Franco was portrayed as a fervent Catholic and a staunch defender of Catholicism, the declared state religion.
-Civil marriages that had taken place in the Republic were declared null and void unless they had been validated by the Church, along with divorces.
+Civil marriages that had taken place in the Republic were declared null and void unless they had been validated by the Catholic Church, along with divorces.
 Divorce, contraception and abortions were forbidden.
 According to historian Stanley G. Payne, an opponent of describing Francoism as a totalitarian system, Franco had more day-to-day power than Adolf Hitler or Joseph Stalin possessed at the respective heights of their power.
 Payne noted that Hitler and Stalin at least maintained rubber-stamp parliaments, while Franco dispensed with even that formality in the early years of his rule.
 According to Payne, the lack of even a rubber-stamp parliament made Franco's government "the most purely arbitrary in the world."
-However, from 1959 to 1974 the "Spanish Miracle" took place under the leadership of technocrats, many of whom were members of Opus Dei and a new generation of politicians that replaced the old Falangist guard.
+However, from 1959 to 1974, the "Spanish Miracle" took place under the leadership of technocrats, many of whom were members of Opus Dei and a new generation of politicians that replaced the old Falangist guard.
 Reforms were implemented in the 1950s and Spain abandoned autarky, reassigning economic authority from the isolationist Falangist movement.
 This led to massive economic growth that lasted until the mid-1970s, known as the "Spanish miracle".
-This is comparable to De-Stalinization in the Soviet Union in the 1950s, where Francoist Spain changed from being openly totalitarian to an authoritarian dictatorship with a certain degree of economic freedom.
+This is comparable to de-Stalinization in the Soviet Union in the 1950s, whereby Francoist Spain changed from being openly totalitarian to being an authoritarian dictatorship with a certain degree of economic freedom.